 1. Lincoln Memorial Reflecting Pool

-There is something magical about sitting at a sunset on the edge of the Lincoln Memorial Reflecting Pool.
+There is something magical about sitting at a sunrise on the edge of the Lincoln Memorial Reflecting Pool.
 The sun cascading over the water with the Capitol and Washington Monument in the distance is a classic DC view.

 The end of the Reflecting Pool sits at the base of the Lincoln Memorial’s steps.
 There are plenty of angles to photograph with the columns of the Memorial.
 Depending on the day you’ll also see the morning light fill the Lincoln Memorial with light.
 You also might see running groups jogging up and down the steps.

 If it’s a cold weekday there won’t be many people at the Lincoln Memorial making it even more magical since you’ll be one of the few people there.